AstronomerAmber/Project-Orient/README.md

 	Word2Vec_occupations.py

 Unless you would like to download Google's [Word2Vec](http://word2vec.googlecode.com/svn/trunk/) tool.
-It is not necessary for you to run this because the resulting csv file: Occupation_embeddings was provided to you in the repo.
+This step is not necessary for you to run this because the resulting csv file: Occupation_embeddings, was provided to you in the repo.

 ## Liscensing
 MovieLens Dataset [LICENSE](https://github.com/AstronomerAmber/Project-Orient/edit/master/LICENSE.md)